microsoft/botframework-cli/packages/cli/README.md

 OPTIONS
   -h, --help                         qnamaker:update:kb command help

-  --endpointKey=endpointKey          Specifies the endpoint key for your private QnA service.(from qnamaker.ai portal
-                                     KB settings page).
-Overrides the value present in config and the QNAMAKER_ENDPOINTKEY environment variable.

   --hostname=hostname                Specifies the url for your private QnA service.
-Overrides the value present in config and
+Overrides the value present in config.
-                                     the QNAMAKER_HOSTNAME environment variable

   --in=in                            (required) The UpdateKbOperationDTO object to send in the body of the request.

   --kbId=kbId                        (required) Knowledgebase id.

   --stdin                            Specifies qnamaker configuration is being passed via stdin.
-Overrides the
+Overrides the value present in config.
-                                     .qnamakerrc value and the QNAMAKER_KBID environment variable.

   --subscriptionKey=subscriptionKey  Specifies the qnamaker subscription key/access keys (found on the Cognitive
                                      Services Azure portal page under "access keys").
-Overrides the .qnamakerrc value and the QNAMAKER_SUBSCRIPTION_KEY environment variable.
+Overrides the value present in the config

   --wait                             Wait for the operation to complete.
 ```